 At the Bard on the Beach Shakespeare Festival in 2015, director Daryl Cloran made an unsuccessful attempt to turn Shakespeare’s Love’s Labour’s Lost into a jukebox musical.
 Three years later, he is back with a superior musical treatment to another of the Bard’s comedies, As You Like It, in what is destined to be the hit of the summer.

 As You Like It is a stark contrast to the more traditional production of Macbeth playing on alternating nights under the Bard on the Beach’s main stage tent.
-What links the two though is in the knowledge that the actors appearing in both, are the same.
+What links the two, though, is the knowledge that the actors appearing in both are the same.

 No small feat for any company made even more difficult given how different the two plays already are; one a brooding and bloody tragedy, the other a more gentle and silly pastoral comedy.
 Throw in the fact that this production of As You Like It also requires its actors to sing and dance to over twenty Beatles tunes, and it is downright mind-blowing they are able to pull it all off the two very dissimilar shows.

-But what may keep the As You Like It cast motivated, and its audiences engaged, is in Cloran’s vision that not only infuses music from the Fab Four (alongside a few other surprises), but also a clarity of story that is second to none.
+But what may keep the As You Like It cast motivated and its audiences engaged is Cloran’s vision that not only infuses music from the Fab Four (alongside a few other surprises) but also a clarity of story that is second to none.

-Moving Shakespeare’s original French setting to British Columbia of the 1960s, Vancouver becomes the location for the court.
+Moving Shakespeare’s original French setting to British Columbia in the 1960s, Vancouver becomes the location for the court.
 Duke Frederick has exiled his older brother, Duke Senior, but rather than fleeing to the Forest of Arden, in Cloran’s re-imagining, Senior flees to a commune in the Okanagan.

 When Frederick also banishes Senior’s daughter, Rosalind, she too escapes to the Okanagan.
 Now disguised as a man named Ganymede, she is accompanied by her cousin, Celia, and a fool named Touchstone.